jalapeno/SRv6_dCloud_Lab/lab_1/lab_1-guide.md

     b48429454f4c   xrd06-gi0-xrd07-gi2   bridge    local
     84b7ddd7e018   xrd07-gi3             bridge    local
     ```
 Note the docker Network IDs are unique on creation.
-Docker's network/bridge naming logic is such that the actual bridge instance names are not predictable.
-Rather than go through some renaming process the lab setup script calls another small script 'nets.sh' that resolves the bridge name and writes it to a file that we'll use later for running tcpdump on the virtual links between routers in our topology.
+Docker's network/bridge naming logic is such that the actual Linux bridge instance names are not predictable.
+Rather than go through some re-naming process the lab setup script calls another small script 'nets.sh' that resolves the bridge name and writes it to a file that we'll use later for running tcpdump on the virtual links between routers in our topology.

  - The scripts and files reside in the lab 'util' directory:
 ```
 cisco@xrd:~/SRv6_dCloud_Lab$ ls ~/SRv6_dCloud_Lab/util/
 nets.sh     xrd01-xrd02  xrd02-xrd03  xrd03-xrd04  xrd04-xrd07  xrd06-xrd07
 tcpdump.sh  xrd01-xrd05  xrd02-xrd06  xrd04-xrd05  xrd05-xrd06
-cisco@xrd:~/SRv6_dCloud_Lab$

 ```
-Later we'll use "tcpdump.sh <xrd0x-xrd0y>" to capture packets along the path through the network.
+Later we'll use "tcpdump.sh xrd0x-xrd0y" to capture packets along the path through the network.

 7. The XRD router instances should be available for access 2 minutes after spin up.

 ### Validate Jalapeno VM
-The Ubuntu VM Jalapeno which is running Kubernetes and later in lab exercise 4 we will install the open-source Jalapeno application.
+The Ubuntu VM Jalapeno has Kubernetes pre-installed and running.
+Later in lab exercise 5 we will install the open-source Jalapeno application.

-Jalapeno will collect BGP Monitoring Protocol (BMP) and streaming telemetry data from the routers, and will serve as a data repository for the SDN clients we'll have running on the Amsterdam and Rome VMs.
+Jalapeno will collect BGP Monitoring Protocol (BMP) and streaming telemetry data from the routers, and will serve as a data repository for the SDN clients we'll have running on the Amsterdam and Rome VMs (Labs 5-7).

 1. Validate router reachability to Jalapeno VM (no need to check all routers, but will be good to validate xrd01, 05, 06, and 07):
 ```